ConorShirren/nimo-crypto-api/README.md

 ```
 ### Testing via Postman

-I have also provided a postman collection that can be easily imported to manually test the API.
+I have also provided a simple postman collection that can be easily imported to manually test the API.
 This can be found at `postman/Nimo Developer Test.postman_collection.json`

 ![postman](./assets/postman.jpg)